beginning of content

 11-minute read

-If you have inhaled smoke or are in a bushfire and have symptoms such as shortness of breath, cough, wheezing, chest pain or tightness and cannot see a doctor urgently, call triple zero (000) and ask for an ambulance.
+If you are in a bushfire and have breathed in smoke or have symptoms such as shortness of breath, cough, wheezing, chest pain or tightness and can’t see a doctor urgently, call triple zero (000) and ask for an ambulance.

 For emergency help during a bushfire, call triple zero (000).